 Everything you ever wanted to know about Brainspotting

-Brainspotting in Alabama: Revolutionary Trauma Therapy for Deep Healing, Neuroscience and the Brain for Therapists, Therapy and Crisis Intervention for College Students in Alabama, Trauma Treatment in Alabama, Trauma, Depth Psychology, and Social Work
+Brainspotting in Alabama: Revolutionary Trauma Therapy for Deep Healing, Discover + Heal + Grow: Taproot Therapy Collective Podcast Episodes, Neuroscience and the Brain for Therapists, Therapy and Crisis Intervention for College Students in Alabama, Trauma Treatment in Alabama, Trauma, Depth Psychology, and Social Work

-Everything You Ever Wanted to Know about Brainspotting Trauma activates our body’s fight or flight system making us experience strong emotional and physical reactions without a logical cause.
-This can make you feel angry or scared before you can intellectually understand why you react that way.
-Reexperiencing trauma is not a choice.
-It is an unconscious reaction.
-Brainspotting is a revolutionary new trauma processing tool to help you process this unconscious reaction.
-To heal trauma we need a tool that will let...
+Everything You Ever Wanted to Know about Brainspotting: A Clinical Deep Dive Trauma activates our body’s fight or flight system making us experience strong emotional and physical reactions without a logical cause which can make you feel angry or scared before you can intellectually understand why you react that way because reexperiencing trauma is not a choice but an unconscious reaction.
+Brainspotting is a revolutionary new trauma processing tool to help you process this unconscious reaction because to heal...